High-Probability Convergence Theory for Distributed Composite Optimization with Sub-Weibull Noises: Introduction

-In this work, we focus on the multi-agent distributed composite convex optimization problem over a time-varying muti-agent system.
+In this work, we focus on the convex DCO problem over a time-varying multi-agent system.
 We study a distributed composite stochastic mirror descent (DCSMD-SW) algorithm that is utilized for solving the problem in the environment of sub-Weibull randomness.
 Each agent makes decisions solely based on the sub-Weibull gradient noise estimate of its associated local objective function and the state information received from its neighbors at the corresponding time instant.
-Distributed (stochastic) mirror descent algorithm has been thriving for over a decade (e.g. \cite{yhhj2018}, \cite{yhhx2020}-\cite{fzy2024}, \cite{cxlh2023}), based on bounded second moment condition of the stochastic gradient, the convergence performance in expectation has become the dominant form of main result expression in this research branch.
-However, the characterization of expected convergence forms has shown evident shortcomings in many learning and optimization scenarios.
-Because convergence in expectation indicates the iterate scheme has to perform many times to ensure the convergence performance of the algorithm.
-Such results are insufficient to meet the demands of many modern computational systems that require convergence to be achieved in a single round.
-To overcome such issues, this paper will provide a new high probability convergence DCSMD-SW framework under heavy-tailed sub-Weibull noise environment.
+DSMD has been thriving for over a decade (e.g. \cite{yhhj2018}, \cite{yhhx2020}, \cite{llww2018}, \cite{xzhyx2022}, \cite{fzy2024}).
+However, all these works are still limited to analysis in the framework of convergence in expectation under light-tailed noises.
+This study focuses on the high-probability convergence of DCSMD under sub-Weibull noise.
+Obtaining high-probability bounds related to the difference between the stochastic gradient estimate and the true gradient becomes challenging, as this difference cannot be eliminated like in the analysis of convergence in expectation due to the unbiased condition (\cite{lwzw2023}).
+Moreover, the influence of sub-Weibull noise on the network communication provides additional difficulties to the high-probability analysis.
+This work aims to overcome these challenges and provide a new high-probability convergence theory for DCSMD-SW.